 Red drum like oyster bars.
 They will use their tough heads to move oyster clumps out of the way to get at the marine worms, shrimp and mud crabs that are usually under the big groups of oysters.

 Another red drum haunt is grass flats.
-They love to forage for small fish, crabs and other crustaceans that hide in the sea grass.
+They love to forage for small fish, crabs, and other crustaceans that hide in the seagrass.
 Large schools can be seen certain times of the year cruising the shallow grass flats around Florida.
-They also like to search mud flats for prey.
+They also like to search for mud flats for prey.
 Often they will be the first predators to venture up onto a mud flat but they will leave as soon as the first sharks appear.

 The 3 best lures to catch a red drum depends upon the angler but this fisherman prefers;

-Red fish have four nostrils which tells you that their olfactory system is very important to them.
-A stinky scented soft plastic is an excellent choice to catch a red fish with.
+Redfish have four nostrils which tell you that their olfactory system is very important to them.
+A stinky scented soft plastic is an excellent choice to catch a redfish with.

-A spinner bait is another great artificial lure to catch a red drum with.
-The spinner bait will put out a tremendous amount of vibrations attracting predators from quite a distance.
-The shine and movement of the spinner bait can be irresistible to red drums in shallow water.
+A spinnerbait is another great artificial lure to catch a red drum with.
+The spinnerbait will put out a tremendous amount of vibrations attracting predators from quite a distance.
+The Side Imaging Fish Finder and movement of the spinnerbait can be irresistible to red drums in shallow water.